charlesnmcdowell/Jackedin/Chapter_2_Proof_of_Life.md

 Two minutes later, he replied.
 "I’m finishing a biography of Alan Turing.
 It’s fascinating how he saw the logic in everything but struggled so much with the illogic of people.
 I think we all feel like that sometimes.
 Especially in this digital age."

 Maya felt a genuine flutter.
 They talked for three days.
 Caleb was perfect.
 He remembered her favorite color was forest green.
-He asked about her brother Jaylen.
 He even sent a link to an article about the exact logistics software she used at work, with a thoughtful comment on how it could be improved.

 He was the "Dream" guy.
 He was the one who had survived the algorithm without becoming a rage-baiting podcaster or a ghost.

-On Thursday, she showed the chat to her friend, Tiana, while they were getting lunch.
+On Thursday, she showed the chat to her friend, Imani, while they were getting lunch.

-"Girl, he's too good to be true," Tiana said, squinting at the screen.
+"Girl, he's too good to be true," Imani said, squinting at the screen.
 "Look at this paragraph.
 It's too clean.
 No typos?
 No slang?
 Even his jokes have a beginning, middle, and end."

 "Maybe he’s just smart," Maya said.

-"Maybe," Tiana said.
+"Maybe," Imani said.
 "But look at the timing.
 He replies exactly two minutes after you every time.
-It’s like he’s on a timer."
+It’s like he’s on a timer.
+And look at this phrasing.
+'The illogic of people'?
+Who says that over a sandwich?"

 Maya laughed it off, but that night, she decided to test a theory she’d read about in a statistics forum.
 She messaged him: "Caleb, I’m having a weird day.
 Can you write me a short summary of our connection so far in the style of a 1920s noir detective?"